 Knights Templar’s Legendary Sword In Stone In Terminillo Mysteriously Disappeared – Where Is It Hidden?

 Ellen Lloyd - AncientPages.com - From once being one of the most wealthy and powerful Western Christian military orders, life changed dramatically for the Knights Templar in 1307.
-Suddenly members of the Brotherhood realized they were accused of terrible crimes and must hide their possession and seek refuge in safe lands.
+Suddenly, members of the Brotherhood realized they were accused of terrible crimes and must hide their possessions and seek refuge in safe lands.

 There are many historical books and movies about the Knights Templar, and yet, mystery surrounds almost every aspect of their story.
 Credit: Adobe Stock - Luis Louro

-The Knights Templar started as poor monks, but soon their assets began to grow, and with time, the Order became wealthy and powerful.
+The Knights Templar started as poor monks, but soon, their assets grew, and with time, the Order became wealthy and powerful.
 Admired and feared, the knights fought in the name of the Christian Cross, eliminating infidels and heretics.
 In just 200 years, the Knights Templar successfully created the most important Christian organization in the world.

 "Their success on the battlefield in the Holy Land earned them fame and glory.
 The Knights Templar became extraordinarily rich but being wealthy often attracts jealousy and resentment.